 Why Is My Gaming PC So Loud?

-Gaming computers push hardware much harder than typical office-use systems.
-High CPU and GPU usage generates significantly more heat than basic office applications.
+In our computer repair business we love looking after gaming computers.
+Maybe it is because we are gamers too.
+Gaming computers push hardware harder and faster than typical office-use systems.
+High CPU and GPU (video card) use generates significantly more heat than a basic office setup.
 Because of this, gaming systems require stronger cooling setups, larger heat sinks, better airflow, and more powerful cooling fans.
-Generally speaking, the higher the performance, the greater the cooling requirements.

 There are three common sources of loud fan noise in gaming computers.

-1. Power Supply Fan Noise
+Power Supply Fan Noise

 The first possible source is the power supply.

-2. GPU Fan Noise
+GPU Fan Noise

-The second common source of loud fan noise is the graphics card (GPU).
+A second common source of loud fan noise is the graphics card (GPU).

 If the GPU fan is clean but still excessively loud, the graphics card may require new thermal paste, or the cooling fan itself could be failing and need replacement.

-3. CPU Cooling Fan Noise
+CPU Cooling Fan Noise

 If the sound appears to be coming from the processor area, open the case and inspect the CPU cooler and heat sink.